-Having misspent my youth, I left school and worked odd jobs such as scullion, truck assembler, and cook, and hitch-hiked thousands of miles.
-A recipient of The Chief Scout’s Award, and self-taught primitive skills and wilderness survival instructor, I spent extended periods in the forest, living off the land for weeks at a time and putting into practise pioneer crafts and techniques.
-Deciding on a military career, I opted to be a gentleman ranker, turning down the officer cadet program to be an infanteer, and received the Comradeship Award at basic training.
-During the mid 1990s I developed the World Peace Language, a simple sign language for international use.
-Serving twenty-five years in various branches and levels, mostly with the RCAF as an instrument electrical and aviation technician, I was presented with the Queen Elizabeth II Diamond Jubilee Medal for meritorious service.
-I’ve spent countless hours preserving 426 Thunderbird Squadron’s history, and the institution of RCAF Memorial at the National Arboretum, Staffordshire.
-I’ve continued with these efforts, having a lifetime membership with the squadron’s association and working to raise funds for the completion of the memorial.
-In 2019 I founded Climb For Veterans.
-I’m an animal lover, a conservationist, and enjoy visiting historic sites and museums.
+Having misspent his youth, R.S.
+Fleming left school and worked odd jobs such as scullion, truck assembler, and cook, and hitch-hiked thousands of miles.
+A recipient of the Chief Scout’s Award, and self-taught primitive skills and wilderness survival instructor, he spent extended periods in the forest, living off the land for weeks at a time and putting into practise pioneer crafts and techniques.
+Deciding on a military career, he opted to be a gentleman ranker, turning down the officer cadet program to be an infanteer, and received the Comradeship Award at basic training.
+During the mid 1990s he developed the World Peace Language, a simple sign language for international use.
+Serving twenty-five years in various branches and levels, mostly with the RCAF as an instrument electrical and aviation technician, he was presented with the Queen Elizabeth II Diamond Jubilee Medal for meritorious service.
+Fleming has spent countless hours preserving 426 Thunderbird Squadron’s history, and the institution of the RCAF Memorial at the National Arboretum, Staffordshire.
+In 2019 he founded Climb For Veterans.
+Fleming is an animal lover, a conservationist, and enjoys exploring historic sites and museums.